MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ![Authorize windows](media/authorize-window.png)

 4. **Global Admin or SPO Admin**: Follow the on-screen instructions.
-You are redirected to a Microsoft login screen where you can log in with your Microsoft admin privileges, and continue to authorize the connector.
+You will be redirected to a Microsoft login screen where you can log in with your Microsoft admin privileges, and continue to authorize the connector.

 >[!Warning]
->If you are a Global Admin, a slightly different login screen will display.
+>If you are a **Global Admin**, a slightly different login screen will display.
 >
 >**DO NOT** select the option **Consent on behalf of your organization**.
 This option **must** remain unselected.